elvisselimaj/python-challenge/02-Homework/04-Pandas/Instructions/Part-3/README.md

 5. Push the above changes to GitHub or GitLab.

-## Task 1: Heroes of Pymoli (required)
+## Task A: Heroes of Pymoli (required)

-See the details for this task in the Task-2 folder.
+See the details for this task in the Task-A-HeroesOfPymoli folder.

-## Task 2: Academy of Py (required)
+## Task B: Academy of Py (required)

-See the details for this task in the Task-2 folder.
+See the details for this task in the Task-B-PyCitySchools folder.

 ## Hints and Considerations